SideTour/tmux-config/README.md

 # ACKNOWLEDGEMENTS

+Forked from Pivotal Labs tmux config, mostly authored by the Mighty Joe Moore.

 Thanks go out to the Casecommons team for developing this autosave solution.
 Please see the original files at